All right, look, I just want everybody to know I'm still fed up with this Watergate orgy, with this deep throat orgy.

 It cannot be exact, nor can it be a science when your mandate is whatever it takes.

-Anyway, I gotta go quick timeout.
+Anyway, I got to go quick timeout.

-We'll come back, grab some of your phone calls here as open line Friday rolls on.
+We'll come back, grab some of your phone calls here as Open Line Friday rolls on.

 Stay with us.